exakat/exakat-docs/Reference/Rules/Structures/SequenceInFor.rst

 ++++++++++++++++

   `For() <https://www.php.net/manual/en/control-structures.for.php>`_ instructions allow several instructions in each of its parameters.
 Then, the instruction separator is comma ',', not semi-colon, which is used for separating the 3 arguments.
+This loop will simultaneously increment `$a` and `$b`.
+It will stop only when the last of the central sequence reach a value of false : here, when `$b` reach 20 and `$a` will be 6.

+This structure is rarely used, and makes the `for()` instruction quite difficult to read.
+It is also easy to oversee the multiples instructions, and omit one of them.

+It is recommended not to use it.

 .. code-block:: php